dpp/lawyersongithub/index.md

 ## [Preston Byrne](https://github.com/prestonjbyrne)

 Solicitor of the Senior Courts in England and Wales (Admitted 2012).
 Graduate of the University of St. Andrews.
-Fellow of the Adam Smith Institue and Associate at Norton Rose Fulbright.
+Fellow of the Adam Smith Institue and COO of Eris Industries.

 [@prestonjbyrne](https://twitter.com/prestonjbyrne) on Twitter.